 A centralized listing of major Patent Application Initiatives provides applicants with access to information on several patent initiatives designed to advance and support the examination process.
 Compare the various patent application initiatives that are available prior to examination, during examination, or after close of prosecution to evaluate and contrast the benefits of participating.

-Learn about USPTO efforts to increase patent quality, including the upcoming Patent Quality Summit March 25-26th, 2015.
+Learn about USPTO efforts to increase patent quality.

 On June 4, 2013, President Obama announced five executive actions "to help bring about greater transparency to the patent system and level the playing field for innovators."
 Four of these actions were undertaken by the USPTO.
 On February 20, 2014, the President announced three new initiatives aimed